Eugénie Niboyet

-Eugénie Mouchon-Niboyet (September 10, 1796 – January 6, 1883) was a French author, journalist and early feminist.
+Eugénie Mouchon-Niboyet (September 10, 1796 – January 6, 1883) was a French writer, journalist and early feminist.
 She is best known for founding La Voix des Femmes (The Women's Voice), the first feminist daily newspaper in France.

 She is a distant direct ancestor of Russian-Franco-American journalist Vladimir Posner.

 Biography

 Youth and family background

 Eugenie Niboyet, named Eugenie Mouchon at birth, was born on September 10, 1796, in Montpellier, France.(Poujol 2003) Eugenie wrote about her own family background in the last part of her literary work, The Real Book of Women (Le vrai livre des femmes): "I come from a literate family with origins from Geneva, Switzerland," she wrote before emphasizing the importance of her grandfather Pierre Mouchon, an erudite pastor in Geneva and contributor to the Encyclopédie of Diderot and d’Alembert.

 Only afterward did she mention her father, who came to France to study at the Faculty of Medicine of Montpellier, and her mother by simply stating, "He married the daughter of a pastor from Gar," which indicated a Protestant origin.
 At the beginning of her book, Eugénie emphasized the importance of her family’s origins in Geneva, the importance of her father relative to new ideas from the French Revolution but also relative to moderation, and his "refusal of excess," which led to him having to take refuge in the Cevennes to avoid execution.
 (Note: Genealogical research conducted by her great-great-granddaughter Claire-Juliette Beale.
 Eugénie is the granddaughter of Pierre Mouchon via his first marriage to a woman named Jeanne Louise Elizabeth Richard, daughter of a tanner in Geneva.
 Eugénie's father was a son of Pierre Mouchon and Jeanne Richard.
 She is not related to Georges-Louis Lesage as she indicates in her biography.
 Her biographical error can be attributed to the second marriage of Pierre Mouchon to a woman named Marie-Antoinette Marguerite Sage and possible connections between Pierre Mouchon and the physicist.)

 Her father raised her three brothers in "the respect and love" of Napoleon Bonaparte.
 Louis, aide-de-camp to the French General Teste, died in the battle of the Moskwa, Russia.
 Emile, (Note: Émile Mouchon was a renowned pharmacist from Lyon, author of Dictionnaire de bromatologie végétale exotique (1848).) a health officer, was taken prisoner in Dresden, Germany.
 During the Bourbon Restoration, the family lived in Lyon.
 Eugenie was marked for life by the arrest of some of her family members, and by her visits to the prison.
 That did not stop her from affirming that, "during that time, my religion was The Empire, my idol was Napoleon I."

 Eugénie had two sisters, Aline and Elisa, to whom she later wrote: "We do not write for the narrow minds who want to confine women to the household.
 Women no longer have to buy their freedom, but to exercise it."